Surgeons' Hall: Origins

-19th-century expansion
+Nineteenth-century expansion

-By the early years of the 19th century, the Incorporation had received a Royal Charter to become the Royal College of Surgeons of Edinburgh.
-The College saw its primary role as the teaching of anatomy and surgery, the training of surgeons, and examination of their acquired knowledge.
+By the early years of the 19th century, the incorporation had received a Royal Charter to become the Royal College of Surgeons of Edinburgh.
+The college saw its primary role as the teaching of anatomy and surgery, the training of surgeons, and examination of their acquired knowledge.
 Anatomy and pathology specimens were crucial to that function.
 The museum expanded dramatically with the acquisition of two large collections.
 John Barclay, a successful anatomy demonstrator in the extramural school of medicine donated his collection, while Sir Charles Bell, Professor of Surgery in the University of London and latterly in the University of Edinburgh sold his collection to the museum.
 These collections were much too large to be housed in the original 1697 Surgeons' Hall, and so the surgeons commissioned the leading Edinburgh architect William Playfair to build the present day Surgeons Hall, which opened in 1832.
 At first, the entire upper floor of the building was devoted to the museum collections, which were open to the public and attracted large visitor numbers.
 Throughout the 19th and early 20th century, the collection expanded as it became customary for surgeons and pathologists to donate not only specimens which they regarded as interesting or instructive, but surgical instruments and equipment.
 With the great scientific and technical advances of the time, the museum began to acquire anaesthetic equipment, histology slides, X-rays and photographs.

-20th-century developments
+Twentieth-century developments

 At the start of the 20th century, the College's need for a large meeting and ceremonial hall led to the conversion of about half of the museum space into what is now the main College hall.
 The 1907 minutes recorded the view that "it is essential to get rid of the Barclay collection which... has ceased to be of any value to the Fellows or to anyone visiting the museum."
 This was over-ruled and the retained Barclay collection was relocated to a new home, created by the conversion and incorporation of an adjoining tenement building.

 Anatomical and pathological specimens in jars were seen as increasingly irrelevant as learning aids for trainee surgeons.
 The collections now began to focus on specialised areas, such as dentistry, histopathology, and radiology, whilst continuing the collection of surgical memorabilia – particularly instruments and equipment.
 In the 1950s much of the Barclay collection was given to other museums.
 For doctors the collections progressively became the realm of the researcher and the medical historian.
 While the museum had been open to the public since its earliest days, by the 1960s public access had become restricted to a few pre-booked tours.